LanarsInc/phone_input/README.md

 ```

 Also note that with dropdown selector, you need to additionally wrap TextField in CompositedTransformTarget, pass LayerLink to it and inside pass TextField wrapped in Builder.
-Also note the integration with the dropdown selector
+Also, note the integration with the dropdown selector
 1. Start by wrapping your TextField with CompositedTransformTarget.
 2. Provide a LayerLink to CompositedTransformTarget.
 3. Wrap Your TextField with a Builder.